yugabyte/yugabyte-db/docs/content/preview/deploy/kubernetes/single-zone/oss/helm-chart.md

 #### On Minikube

-If you are running in a resource-constrained environment or a local environment, such as Minikube, you have to change the default resource requirements by using the following command:
+If you are running in a resource-constrained environment or a local environment, such as Minikube, you have to change the default resource requirements.

 Create a `yb-demo` namespace, as follows: